Inside The Tragic Hart Family Murder-Suicide Crash

 No one in the car was wearing a seatbelt.
 It was later determined that Jen Hart had alcohol in her system above the legal limit, and that Sarah and two of the children had taken antihistamines that cause drowsiness.

-On April 8, nearly two weeks after the crash, 12-year-old Sierra’s body was recovered.
-Devonte and Hannah Hart’s bodies have never been found, but authorities believe both of them also perished in the crash.
+On April 8, nearly two weeks after the crash, 12-year-old Ciera’s body was recovered.
+Hannah’s remains were positively identified in January 2019.
+Devonte Hart’s body has never been found, but authorities believe he also perished in the crash.

 Nine months after the horrific crash that killed the eight members of the Hart family, many questions remain.
 Was the decision by Jen Hart to kill herself and her family a spontaneous one, or had it been planned when they hastily drove away from their home in Woodland?